 Many of us recall certain periods in our lives by where we lived, who we were dating, a particular scent that we wore, etc- but not me.
-The majority of my memories are framed by what books I read or had found particularly impactful at that time.
+The majority of my memories are framed by what Powerful Books I read or had found particularly impactful at that time.
 I was an avid reader.
 By that, I mean I’d read 3-4 books per week in addition to my assigned reading for school.

 Growing up, I wasn’t allowed to have a social life so I lived vicariously through the characters I found in books.
 This wasn’t a big deal in grammar and middle school but, in hindsight, this became slightly problematic in high school.
 Imagine being one of a handful of Black girls in an affluent (predominantly White high school) who already felt ‘othered’ who also did not have the opportunity to find comfort and community with peers.
 So, I found my solace in books.
 However, the books I read were neither age, content, or nor maturity-level appropriate for me.